rogervila/inertia-html/README.md

 #### POST Requests

-> This example applies also for other HTTP Verbs like PUT, PATCH and DELETE
+> This example applies also for other HTTP Verbs like PUT, PATCH and DELETE.

 As an example, let's do a POST request.